-Several Cape Verdean families came to live in towns like Plainville, New Britain and Waterbury.
+Several Cape Verdean families came to live in area towns such as Plainville, New Britain and Waterbury.

 “I think it’s an interesting history,” said Gail Williams, a Plainville resident and one of the program speakers.
-“It expands your knowledge.”
+Also leading the discussion on the culture and history of Cape Verde people was Valeriana Angelina Gomes DeBrito.

-While Williams was born in Plainville, DeBrito was born on the island of Soa Nicolau in the Cape Verde Islands before settling in Waterbury in the 70’s.
-DeBrito will share her experiences growing up, as well as her trip back to the island last summer.
+While Williams was born in Plainville, DeBrito was born on the island of Soa Nicolau in the Cape Verde Islands before settling in Waterbury in the 1970s.
+DeBrito shared her experiences growing up, as well as a recent trip back to the island.

-Guests of the program will also learn about late Plainville native Lena Santos Ferguson’s fight to break the color barrier and become a member of the Daughters of the American Revolution.
+The program also told about the late Plainville native Lena Santos Ferguson’s fight to break the color barrier and become a member of the Daughters of the American Revolution.

 “It’s a good history lesson,” Williams said.